christiangoff/PiProjects/PiLCD2 README.md

 Data regarding the LCD pinout is easily available.

 writeFullLine(message, line)
-this will take any string, and fill the line(row) with training " " to fill it out.
+this will take any string, and fill the line(row) with trailing " " to fill it out.
 Any characters past the first 16 will not show up.
 Remember rows are either 0 or 1.

 write(message, row, col)